sendgrid/docs/source/Classroom/Basics/Account/teammates_faq.md

 Is Teammates available for all SendGrid pricing plans?
 {% endanchor %}

-{% warning %}
-SendGrid is releasing the Teammates Beta to users in phases.
-If you do not immediately have access to Teammates, you will shortly.
-Stay tuned!
-{% endwarning %}

 **Essentials, [Legacy Lite]({{root_url}}/Classroom/Basics/Billing/legacy_lite_plan.html), and Free Trial users may create up to one teammate per account.
 There is not a teammate limit for Pro and higher plans.**

 If you have an Essentials, [Legacy Lite]({{root_url}}/Classroom/Basics/Billing/legacy_lite_plan.html), or Free Trial plan and have created more than one multiple credentialed user, all of those credentialed users [will be migrated to Teammates]({{root_url}}/Classroom/Basics/Account/teammates_faq.html#-What-will-happen-to-my-Multiple-User-Credentials).
 However you will not be able to create any additional teammates unless you [upgrade to the Pro plan or higher](https://sendgrid.com/pricing/).